pradeep-isawasan/academic-kickstart/content/post/tidymodels.md

   add_model(knn_model)
 ```

-You can now put all together.
+You can now fit your model to the dataset.

 ```{r}
 knn_fit <- knn_workflow %>%